 An oyster festival in the Mason County area was natural and inevitable.
 The area has lots of clean saltwater shoreline and native tribes, including ancestors of the current day Squaxin Island and Skokomish tribes, had harvested oysters in the region for many years.
 As pioneers reached the West Coast of America, they too discovered the oyster as a delicious food.
-In 1890, Taylor Shellfish Co., a commercial oyster producer began to grow oysters and it has grown to be the largest oyster producer in Mason County and arguably the largest producer of farmed shellfish in the United States.
+In 1890, Taylor Shellfish Company began to grow oysters and it has grown to be the largest oyster producer in Mason County and arguably the largest producer of farmed shellfish in the United States.
 Many other oyster growers joined over the years.
-Hama Hama started selling oysters in the1950’s, The Salish Seafood Co. was started by the Squaxin Island Tribe in the 1970’s.
+Hama Hama started selling oysters in the 1950’s, followed by Salish Seafood by the Squaxin Island Tribe in the 1970’s.
 The area was ready to celebrate its bounty of the sea and its accomplishments in developing the shellfish industry in the area.
 It was ready for someone with a vision to start an OysterFest.

 This plus 100 food vendors and exhibitors, all of whom are local, nonprofit organizations using the festival to generate funds for their mission-driven operations in our community, has turned OysterFest into the largest annual fundraising event in the county, Other popular elements of OysterFest include the Seafood Cook-off, the Washington wine tasting hall, the microbrew tent, and the live entertainment stages.
 Through all of these activities, a great deal of education is provided by exhibitors who showcase best practices about maintaining clean waterways, shellfish habitat and recycling.
 The event is made possible by hundreds of volunteers who run every aspect of the festival and promote the Rotary ideal of service above self.
 Money raised at the festival by the Skookum Rotary Club and the non-profit vendors goes to provide scholarships to local students, education activities like the annual Science Fair, support of food banks, Excellence in Education Program (that recognizes the achievements of the top 10% of 8th graders in Mason County) and other social service organizations to improve the lives of people living in Mason County.
 In addition, during the past years, the Rotary organization has supported the construction of a YMCA in Shelton and has participated in eradicating polio around the world.
 The date for OysterFest was selected in considering weather history, the oyster spawning cycle, and timing so that the West Coast shucking champion could attend the Nation competition in Maryland.

-OysterFest festivities are traditionally launched with a “Washington State Oyster Week” proclamation by Washington’s Governor.
-In 1983 Members of Skookum Rotary traveled to Olympia to meet Governor John Spellman in a rather unique way traveling nine miles by rowboat to meet the Governor and get his proclamation.
+In 1983 Members of Skookum Rotary traveled to Olympia to meet Governor Spellman in a rather unique way traveling nine miles by rowboat to meet the Governor and get his proclamation.
+Today, OysterFest festivities are traditionally launched with a “Washington State Oyster Week” proclamation by our Governor.

 We look forward to seeing you October 1 and 2, 2022.